Transwomen and Sex

 By definition, male to female Gender/Sex Reassignment Surgery radically alters the genitalia of the person who undergoes this.
 Whatever their sexual inclination, most post-SRS transwomen have a great curiosity about making love to a man as a woman.
 A quote from a transsexual woman in the UK:

-The above quotation certainly doesn't apply to all transsexual women, but most can relate to it.
+The above quotation certainly doesn't apply to all transsexual women, but most can relate to it - even the doll comment.

 A Rain Check